Price: £95 PLUS VAT

 We are pleased to be able to include keynote sessions with Glyn Williams, Director General, Borders, Immigration and Citizenship Systems Policy and Strategy Group, Home Office; Rossella Pagliuchi-Lor, Representative to the UK, UNHCR; Judge Michael Clements, President, Immigration and Asylum Chamber; Dr Peter W. Walsh, Researcher, Migration Observatory, University of Oxford; and Colin Yeo, Barrister, Garden Court Chambers.

-We are also very grateful to Lord Dubs for agreeing to be a chair at this conference.
+We are also very grateful to Lord Dubs and Anne McLaughlin MP, Shadow SNP Spokesperson (Immigration, Asylum and Border Control), and Shadow SNP Spokesperson (Justice) for agreeing to chair at this conference.

-Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by parliamentary pass-holders from the House of Lords, and officials from BEIS; the Care Quality Commission; the Department of Justice, NI; the DWP; HM Revenue & Customs; the Home Office; the Ministry of Justice; the National Audit Office; Senedd Cymru; The Scottish Government; UKVI; and the Welsh Government.
-Also due to attend are representatives from Agencia; Anglia Ruskin University; Bournemouth University; Care4Calais; Durham University; ETHRAG; Kingsley Napley; Migrant Help UK; Praxis Community Projects; Serco; St Helens Council; The Law Society; University of Exeter; University of Glasgow; Welsh Refugee Council; West End Refugee Service; and West Midlands Police and Crime Commissioner.
+Representatives from Agencia; Anglia Ruskin University; Bournemouth University; Care4Calais; City Law School, University of London; Durham University; ETHRAG; Garden Court; Kingsley Napley; Migrant Help UK; Praxis Community Projects; Serco; St Helens Council; The Law Society; University of Exeter; University of Glasgow; University of Liverpool; Welsh Local Government Association; Welsh Refugee Council; West End Refugee Service; and West Midlands Police and Crime Commissioner.